aaditmshah/bianca/README.md

 ## Unit Testing ##

 Just compiling a program is not very useful by itself.
 What Bianca is really good at is automatic unit testing.
-You may create a simple JSON test file for your `.bianca` program and when you compile it the compiler will automatically run the unit tests for you notify you about any errors.
+You may create a simple JSON test file for your `.bianca` program and when you compile it the compiler will automatically run the unit tests for you and notify you about any errors.
 For example:

 ```json
 {